 Not everyone has a living room scheme that may seem ready-made for Christmas, but you could be wrong.

 A blue room provides the perfect backdrop for a classy and stylish Christmas hub.
-Keep tree decorations to a strict color palette of blues, whites and silvers so as not to introduce clashing.
+Keep your Christmas tree theme to a strict color palette of blues, whites and silvers so as not to introduce clashing.
 Liberally use foliage throughout, and dot with crisp, white details such as delicate snowberries or pretty mistletoe.

 Even simple furniture can be given a glow-up for the festive season.